 - Whole life insurance was phased out when compulsory superannuation was introduced in 1992.

-- Whole life insurance is no longer sold in Australia.
-Term life insurance is now considered a popular alternative.
+- Whole life insurance contracts are no longer sold in Australia – term life insurance is now the main alternative.

 - Term life insurance is considered more affordable than whole life insurance.

 What was whole life insurance?

 Whole life insurance did what its name suggests – covered people for their entire lives.
 It was also known as permanent whole life insurance or cash value life insurance and was similar to universal life insurance in America.

 Before the introduction of compulsory superannuation in 1992, many people used their whole life to save for retirement.
 They’d give up their policy when they retired to access its cash value.
 If the policyholder passed away, their beneficiaries would get a payout.

 Whole life insurance paid a death benefit, but also had a savings component called the “cash value”.
 This could be invested, withdrawn or borrowed against.

 To get hold of the cash, you’d need to request a withdrawal of funds or a loan.
 Loans that were unpaid reduced the death benefit by whatever was still outstanding to pay, while withdrawals reduced the cash value but not the death benefit.

 Why is whole life insurance no longer available in Australia?